Madhawa97/ssd-life-calc/README.md

 ## Removal
-All of this process will create 2 files in your home directory. (firstssdlc.txt and newssdlc.txt) you can delete them if you're no longer using the script.
+This script will create 2 files in your home directory. (firstssdlc.json and newssdlc.json) you can delete them if you're no longer using the script.